 Once the air enters the esophagus it passes through a muscular segment, the PE segment, causing it to vibrate and produce sound.
 The sound travels into the oral cavity and the patient shapes this sound into words.
 The Speech-Language Pathologist provides instruction in how to use the artificial larynx and how to produce TE voice.

-Following treatment for head and neck cancer, individuals who experience difficulty swallowing (dysphagia) will require a clinical evaluation of swallowing.
+Following treatment for head and neck cancer, individuals who have trouble swallowing (dysphagia) will benefit from a clinical evaluation of swallowing.

 When food or liquid is not swallowed safely, it can result in airway and medical problems, including pneumonia.
 Speech-Language Pathologists assess swallowing, examining the safety of various types of food consistencies (solid, semi-solid, liquid).

-They may schedule, upon physician referral, specific swallowing tests, either a Fiberoptic Endoscopic Evaluation of Swallowing (FEES) or a modified barium swallow study (often called a VFSS, or 3- Phase swallow study).
+They may schedule, upon physician referral, and based on the initial clinical swallowing test, either a Flexible Endoscopic Evaluation of Swallowing (FEES) or a modified barium swallow study (often called a VFSS, or 3- Phase swallow study).

 The FEES is an evaluation in which a flexible endoscope is placed just below the base of the tongue to visualize the pharyngeal structures before and after the swallow.